Rural Utilities Service, Department of Agriculture.

 B. Available Funds

-Subject to Section III.B.5 below, approximately $105,000,000 in funding has been set aside for funding opportunities under the Second Round NOFA for the following projects and this RFP.
+Approximately $560,000,000 in funding has been set aside for funding opportunities under this FOA.

-Award amounts under this RFP will be targeted as follows:
+Award amounts under this FOA will be limited as follows:

 Applicants must satisfy the following eligibility requirements to qualify for funding.